-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper 11/06/20, 04/05/21 Non-English Speaking - Specify other language: Spanish No attendance None received Public notice for public hearing did not result in any comments Non- targeted/broad community 2 Direct Mailings/E-mails Community Groups Local and Adjacent Municipalities Emails and flyers for public hearings were sent to community groups.
-Letters were mailed directly to all municipalities within the Morris County, as well as to all counties adjacent to Morris County None received NA 3 Virtual Public Meeting #1: November 10, 2020 Applicants Orientation meeting is well advertised and promoted as it is mandatory for groups and municipalities wishing to make application for funds.
-None received NA 4 Virtual Public Hearing #2: April 22, 2021 General [To be updated following second hearing] [To be updated following second hearing] [To be updated following second hearing]
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Newspaper 10/28/21, 01/25/22, 04/22/22 Non-English Speaking - Specify other language: Spanish Non- No attendance None received Public notice for public hearing did not result in any comments targeted/broad community 2 Direct Mailings/E-mails Community Groups Local and Adjacent Municipalities Emails and flyers for public hearings were sent to community groups.
+Letters were mailed directly to all municipalities within Morris County, as well as to all counties adjacent to Morris County None received NA 3 Virtual Public Meeting #1: November 09, 2021 Applicants Orientation meetings are well advertised and promoted as it is mandatory for groups and municipalities wishing to make an application for funds.
+NA 4 Public Hearing #2: May 23, 2022 General [To be updated following second hearing] [To be updated following second hearing] [To be updated following second hearing]

-TABLE 4 - CITIZEN PARTICIPATION OUTREACH
+TABLE 3 - CITIZEN PARTICIPATION OUTREACH